openrails/openrails/Source/Documentation/Manual/physics.rst

   tunnel -- units distance

 To insert these values in the .trk file, it is suggested that you add them just prior to the last parenthesis.
+You may also use an *Include file* method, described :ref:`here <physics-inclusions>`.

 OR Defaults
 -----------